boonebgorges/buddypress-group-email-subscription/readme.txt

 7. Admin Settings

 == Changelog ==

+= 2.7.1 =
+fixed bug where edited topics were removed from digest, added note and link at end of users' notification settings pointing them to place they can edit their group subscriptions

 = 2.7 =
 Major re-write to the digest code, implemented caching and drastically sped up processing, other minor changes. see (but not send) what is in the digest queue by visiting mydomain.com/sum=1